Housing Administration FAQs

 Members in the co-operative sector pay a member charge.

 Where is social housing located?

 How long is the waitlist for social housing?

 Number of eligible applicants on the centralized waiting list as of June 30th, 2018: 1291

 - 3 Bedroom/4+ Bedroom: 6 months – 3+ years

 Does the City own Kingston and Frontenac Housing Corporation?

 Indirectly.
-The City of Kingston is the sole shareholder of The Kingston and Frontenac Housing Authority.
+The City of Kingston is the sole shareholder of The Kingston and Frontenac Housing Corporation.
 It runs as a separate entity under the direction of a Board of Directors appointed by the City of Kingston.

 Are Town Homes Kingston and Kingston and Frontenac Housing Corporation the same?

 Town Homes Kingston is a municipal not-for-profit housing corporation incorporated under the Corporations Act and Kingston and Frontenac Housing Corporation is a public housing agency incorporated under the Business Corporation Act.